Washi1337/AsmResolver/docs/dotnet/cloning.rst

 The ``MemberCloner`` heavily depends on the ``CloneContextAwareReferenceImporter`` class for copying references into the destination module.
 This class is derived from ``ReferenceImporter``, which has some limitations.
 In particular, limitations arise when cloning from modules targeting different framework versions, or when trying to reference members that may already exist in the target module (e.g., when dealing with ``NullableAttribute`` annotated metadata).

-To account for situations like these, the cloner allows for specifying custom reference importer instances.
-By deriving from the ``CloneContextAwareReferenceImporter`` class, and overriding methods such as ``ImportMethod``, we can reroute specific member references to the appropriate metadata if needed.
-Below is an example of a basic implementation of an importer that attempts to map method references from the ``System.Runtime.CompilerServices`` namespace to definitions that are already present in the target module.
+To account for these situations, the cloner allows for specifying custom reference importer instances.
+By deriving from the ``CloneContextAwareReferenceImporter`` class and overriding methods such as ``ImportMethod``, we can reroute specific member references to the appropriate metadata if needed.
+Below is an example of a basic implementation of an importer that attempts to map method references from the ``System.Runtime.CompilerServices`` namespace to definitions that are already present in the target module:

 .. code-block:: csharp